 So, if you’re in the Boston area and in need of some photo shooting and/or training, please keep Peter R. Wood Photography in mind!
 And be sure to follow the Journal for photo news, tips, and insights.

 Today was the first big day of work on our project to turn the basement into a habitable space.
 So, There was the emergency plumber NYC need.
-Therefore, we hired a couple of professionals from Big T Movers of Alpharetta GA and got down right into the work.
+Therefore, we hired a couple of professionals and got down right into the work.
 For now, you can take a look at the photos from day one!

 Today was a simply gorgeous day, so we headed to Dane Street Beach in Beverly for dinner and some playtime.